coleenquadros/configuration/README.md

 App-Interface users must define a `github_username` field in their user file.
 This profile must comply with the following requirements:

 * The profile `Company` field must contain `Red Hat` (regex expression: `^.*[Rr]ed ?[Hh]at.*$`)

+### Manage GitLab group members

+Adding, removing, and changing access levels of gitlab group members can be self-serviced via App-Interface

+To manage a GitLab group via App-Interface:
+1. Add a `permission` file with the following details:

+- `name`: name for the permission
+- `description`: description
+- `service`: `gitlab-group-membership`
+- `group`: name of GitLab Group
+- `access`: access level this permission gives (owner/maintainer/developer/reporter/guest)

+2. Add this permission to the desired `roles`, or create a new `role` with this permission only.

+3. Add this permission to the GitLab bot role which can be found [here](/data/teams/app-sre/roles/app-sre-gitlab-bot.yml)

+4. Make sure that ever member of the group has a role giving them permission to the group otherwise the integration will remove them.

+Examples:
+* An example for the `app-sre` group permission can be found [here](/data/dependencies/gitlab/permissions/app-sre-member.yml)
+* An example for a role that has this permission can be found [here](/data/teams/app-sre/roles/app-sre-gitlab-member.yml)

+Notes:
+* Creating new GitLab groups is not supported (GitLab group has to pre-exist).

 ## Design